weareheavy/nuxt-cookie-consent/docs/documentation/useCookieConsent.md

-# Consent state
+# useCookieConsent

-The consent state is a _composable_ that gives you an reactive way to interact with the state of the approved categories.
+This composable gives you an reactive way to interact with the state of the approved categories.

 This is useful for adjusting options or general behaviour based on weather or not a specific category has been approved.